-Eaglecrest High School is a public high school.
+Eaglecrest High School is a public high school in Centennial.
 The principal of Eaglecrest High School is Jeanne Piper.
-2,376 students go to Eaglecrest High School and are mostly Asian/Pacific Islander; Asian; and White, non-Hispanic.
-28% of the 2,376 students here have subsidized lunches.
-The ratio of students to teachers at Eaglecrest High School is 18:1.
+2,323 children attend Eaglecrest High School and identify mostly as Asian/Pacific Islander; Asian; and White, non-Hispanic.
+27% of the 2,323 students here get reduced lunch prices.
+The student to teacher ratio at Eaglecrest High School is 18:1.
 Grandview High School is one of the nearest high schools.

 - Ceramics sculpture